chenchenyq/FIMP/README.md

-# FIMP (TGRS2024)
+# FIMP
-High-Resolution Remote Sensing Image Change Detection Based on Fourier Feature Interaction and Multi-scale Perception
+High-Resolution Remote Sensing Image Change Detection Based on Fourier Feature Interaction and Multi-scale Perception (TGRS 2024)

 ## Cite
 If you find this work useful or interesting, please consider citing the following BibTeX entry.